statycc/pymwp/guide/example_exponent.md

 pymwp exponent_1.c --fin
 ```

-When run the analyzer with `--fin` argument, to have it run to completion and output a matrix.
+We should run pymwp with `--fin` argument, to make sure it runs to completion and outputs a matrix.
 Without this flag, the analyzer terminates once it is known that no solution exists.